emilycopp/portfolio/README.md

 ![](emily.jpg)

-Emily Copp is a Graphic Design student at Algonquin College.
-She is interested in learning new things and overcoming challenges so that she can grow as a designer.
-She enjoy illustration and packaging.
+I am Graphic Design student at Algonquin College.
+I am interested in learning new things and overcoming challenges so that she can grow as a designer.
+I enjoy illustration and packaging.

 -**[mail@coppcreative.ca](mailto:emily.copp@bell.net)**
 -[Pinterest](https://www.pinterest.com/emilycopp0113/)